Chobe National Park

 There is many opportunities to see them at waterholes where young bulls often engage pushing contests.

-From about mid morning you will be able to see some Burchells zebras and roan antelopes moving in to drink when the elephants moved off.
+From about mid morning you will be able to see animals like Burchells zebras and roan antelopes moving in to drink when the elephants moved off.

 There is a nice waterhole just inside the entrance gate where you can see sables, greater kudus and bushbucks.